laquangthang/laquangthang.github.io/_projects/ecommerce_project.md

 2. <p><b>Category Performance:</b> "Health and beauty" and "Fashion" are the leading categories for both Revenue and Profit.
 "Electronics" contributes the least.
 Interestingly, profit margins are quite similar (around 56%) across most major categories.</p>
 3. <p><b>Zone Dominance & Opportunity:</b> Zone 3 significantly outperforms other zones in both Revenue and Profit, showing particularly strong growth in 2020.
 This highlights an opportunity to investigate and potentially replicate Zone 3's success factors in other zones (Zone 1, 2, 4).
 Zone 1 presents an interesting case with high profit from only one location.</p>
 4. <p><b>Top Products Identified:</b> Specific products driving significant revenue were identified (e.g., Avon Soft Musk, Triple Power C20 Speaker, Yazole Watch), providing focus for marketing or inventory management.</p>
-5.<p><b> Return Rate Concerns:</b> A substantial return rate of 27.18% was observed.
+5. <p><b> Return Rate Concerns:</b> A substantial return rate of 27.18% was observed.
 The primary driver is "Quality-Defective item," indicating potential issues with product quality control or supplier management that need addressing.
 Delivery-related issues ("Missing item/part," "Wrong item") are secondary but also significant factors.</p>
 6. <p><b>Purchasing Patterns:</b> The quantity per order is generally low and quite similar across transactions.
 Peak sales activity seems concentrated in the first five months of the year (Jan-May) and is distributed fairly evenly across the days of the week.</p>